 In case you don't know the premise, it's about an American named Gil who falls in love with Paris while on a trip with his fiance and her rich, staunchly Republican parents.
 He's a Hollywood screenwriter who would gladly give up his big salary to move into a garret in Montmartre and write novels.
 His dream falls on the deaf ears of his pathologically insensitive girlfriend.
 As she is wined and dined by her folks and by an insufferable professor with whom she openly has a crush, our hero wanders the streets of the city, losing himself in its charms.
 One night, at the stroke of midnight, a vintage Peugeot pulls up and out come some drunken revelers who beckon him to join them.
 The car turns out to be a time machine that takes him to a place he's always wanted to visit, Cafe Society of 1920s Paris.
 Two of his fellow passengers in the car turn out to be Zelda and F. Scott Fitzgerald.

-In fact the entire populaion of his destination is made up of a who's who of celebrities who set foot in Paris in the 1920s, Piccaso, Matisse, Cole Parter, Josephine Baker, Man Ray, Luis Buñuel, Salvador Dali, just to name a few.
-Gil gets a few pointers on his craft from Ernest Hemingway, who refuses to read the novel the time traveller is working on, but suggests he take it to his friend Gertrude Stein for some ideas.
+In fact the entire population of his destination is made up of a who's who of celebrities who set foot in Paris in the 1920s, Piccaso, Matisse, Cole Parter, Josephine Baker, Man Ray, Luis Buñuel, Salvador Dali, just to name a few.
+Gil gets a few pointers on his craft from Ernest Hemingway, who refuses to read the novel the time traveler is working on, but suggests he take it to his friend Gertrude Stein for some ideas.
 I have to admit I had some difficulty with the fact that nowhere in this fantasy does Gil meet the likes of ordinary Parisians like Jacques LePlombier, but what the heck, it's Woody Allen's fantasy, not mine.

 Anyway, the real star of the movie is Paris, the contemporary city that perhaps more than any other can equally serve as the setting for a movie set in the present, the 1920s, or the Belle Époch of the 1890s, a period the film briefly visits.
 Time hasn't exactly stood still in Paris, not by a long shot, yet there is a timelessness to that city, a seamlessness between the past and the present that I never experienced anywhere else.
 Paris is Paris, what more can one say, it's just as lovely as it appears in the photographs and paintings, perhaps the most photogenic city in the world.